How to Survive in China Without Knowing How to Speak Chinese

 How to Survive in China Without Being Able to Speak Chinese

 I know what you're going to say.
-Wesley, if you're going to live in China you should learn Chinese.
+Wesley, if you're going to live in China, you should learn Chinese.
 Yes, of course.
 I do agree with you on this.
 Anyone living in China for any length of time should make the attempt to at least learn the language.
 This is the same thing people often say about foreigners living in America.
 It is a logical and practical view of things.
-Any country that a person lives in they should make an effort to learn the language of the people of that country.
+A person should make an effort to learn the language of the country they're living in.

 Learning a Language Isn't Quick and Easy

-So then comes the question.
-It is a question that I often hear from my students here in China as well as from people back home.
-It is also a question that someone here on hubpages has asked.
-It's a very simple and obvious question.
+This is a simple question that I often hear from my students here in China as well as from people back home.
 If you don't know how to speak Chinese, how do you manage to live in China?

-The answer is that it isn't easy but it can be done and it may well be easier than you think.
+The answer is that it isn't easy, but it can be done.
+In fact, it may well be easier than you think.
 This article is meant to answer that question.
 It is also meant to help in some way people who may find themselves in a country where they don't speak the language.

 The following list of tips can help a person who doesn't speak Chinese or much Chinese survive more easily.

 8 Tips for Living in China Without Knowing Chinese